Code-Institute-Submissions/Analysis_Carbon_Dioxide_Worldwide/README.md

  **Home page - index.html**
    1. CO2 button - the user can click to toggle between showing text information or hide it to better view the charts.
    2. SelectAll menu - for selecting desired region if any.
-   3. SelectAll menu - for selecting desired region if any.
+   3. Reset button - for reseting all charts to default state.
    4. pieChart - represents total emissions of CO2 per Region.
    5. compositeChart - represents total emissions of CO2 from 1751-2014 of the regions.
    6. The next five charts are 5 in number as follows: